Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Sources: NZ Herald, Auckland University, Infometrics

-9) Remote work will drive a demand surge in Auckland's outer suburbs
+9) Demand will surge in Auckland's outer suburbs as remote work becomes more common

 In 2023 and 2024, remote work surged in New Zealand, with nearly 20% of adults working mostly from home.